symbol/symbol-docs/source/getting-started/first-application.rst

 Writing your first application
 ##############################

-This first guide will run you through some :doc:`NEM general concepts <../concepts/account>`.
+This first guide will take you through some :doc:`NEM general concepts <../concepts/account>`.
 Once you find a new one, it is advisable to read more about it by clicking on the provided link.

 Background
 ==========

-:doc:`Mosaics <../concepts/mosaic>` can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.
+:doc:`Mosaics <../concepts/mosaic>` can be used to represent any asset in the blockchain, such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.

-After finishing this guide, you will create a mosaic and send your first :ref:`transfer transaction <transfer-transaction>` in less than 15 minutes.
+After finishing this guide, you will be able to create a mosaic and send your first :ref:`transfer transaction <transfer-transaction>` in less than 15 minutes.

-At first glance, it may seem difficult to imagine that you can do all of this in such a short time.
-NEM tools make it possible by reducing blockchain development complexity, letting developers focus on their product.
+At first glance, it may seem difficult to imagine that you can do all of this in such a short period of time.
+NEM tools make it possible by reducing blockchain development complexity, allowing developers to focus on their product.

 *************
 Prerequisites